-Joint Statement of Organisations representing Authors, Performs, Publishers and Creative workers at EU level
+Joint Statement of Organisations representing Authors, Performers, Publishers and Creative workers at EU level

 US and Asian consumer device manufacturers are targeting the Visegrad4 countries to avoid private copying compensation